surfinky/gnome-login-hide-panel/README.md

 ```

-Restart your Gnome session to complete the installation.
+Now, **restart** your Gnome session to complete the installation.

-You will see the extension listed under the "Built-in" section of the Extension list.
+You will see the extension listed under the "Built-in" section of Gnome Extensions list.
 Enable and adjust preferences to your liking.
 It is recommended that you restart your GDM session so that changes to preferences take full effect.

 ```